tiagovignatti/resumimos-cvp/themes/hugo-news/content/authors/tiago/_index.md

 social:
   twitter: "buckpatriot1776"
   truth_social: "@realBuckPatriot"
-featured_image: "sapinhas.png"
+featured_image: "tiago.png"

 ---

-Sapinhas stands as an unwavering voice against what he terms the "radical leftist agenda" destroying traditional American values.
+Tiago stands as an unwavering voice against what he terms the "radical leftist agenda" destroying traditional American values.
 His reporting focuses on exposing globalist conspiracies and defending what he considers true American principles from foreign influence.

 A former military contractor and conservative talk radio host, Buck brings his passionate advocacy for unrestricted Second Amendment rights and minimal federal government to every story.
 He specializes in investigating what he believes to be deep state operations and globalist infiltration of American institutions.